Small gay rights rally held in Tbilisi amid fears of violence

 Small groups of LGBT activists did hold hit-and-run rallies in front of various government buildings, protesting the government’s inability to protect them.
 In the late evening, several dozens protesters, defying the cancellation of the main rally, gathered in front of the prime minister’s office, holding posters reading “No to Homophobia!” and “No Fascism!”

 Police blocked off the access to the area with metal shields to avoid attacks.
 “We are citizens of this country and we are members of this family,” said activist Nino Bolkvadze.
 “We are not going anywhere.”
+The near-riots marked an escalation in the country’s deepening culture war, where Georgia’s increasingly vibrant, liberated and internationally famed nightlife — and its liberal attitudes towards drugs and sexuality — is a frontline.

 But after the LGBT activists took a step back, so did an ultranationalist movement, Georgian March, which had planned a rival demonstration; leader Sandro Bregadze said Georgian March was going to join events organized by the Georgian Orthodox Church.